thkoch2001/tvlfyi_depot/nix/buildLisp/README.md

 The project is still in its early stages and some important restrictions should be highlighted:

-* There is no separate abstraction for tests at the moment (i.e. they are built and run as programs)
 * Only SBCL is supported (though the plan is to add support for at least ABCL and Clozure CL, and maybe make it extensible)